-Most system cases have a base with mounting studs or spacers to allow the motherboard to be secured to the chassis and help to prevent short circuits.
-If there are studs that do not align with a mounting hole on the motherboard, it is recommended that you remove that stud to prevent the possibility of a short circuit.
+Most system cases have a base with mounting holes you thread standoffs onto to allow the motherboard to be secured to the chassis and help to prevent short circuits.
+If there are studs that do not align with a mounting hole on the motherboard, it is recommended that you remove that standoff to prevent the possibility of a short circuit.

-- ☐ Carefully place the motherboard onto the stand offs located inside the chassis. - □ Align the mounting holes with the stand offs. - □ Align the connectors to the I/O shield. - Ensure that the fan assembly is aligned with the chassis vents according to the fan assembly instruction. - □ Secure the motherboard with a recommended minimum of nine (9) screws.
+- Carefully place the motherboard onto the stand offs located inside the chassis. - □ Align the mounting holes with the stand offs. - □ Align the connectors to the I/O shield and/or I/O cover. - Ensure that the fan assembly is aligned with the chassis vents according to the fan assembly instruction. - □ Secure the motherboard with a recommended minimum of nine (9) screws.